dmitry-ivanov/laravel-testing-tools/README.md

 #### `dontSeeRegisteredAlias()`

-Checks that specified alias was not registered by alias loader:
+Check that the specified alias was not registered by alias loader:

 ```php
 $this->dontSeeRegisteredAlias('FooBarBaz');